Gmail to Expensify: The Complete Workflow Guide

 - 3. Method A — Manual forward

-- 4. Method B — Gmail filters: the verification trap
+- 4. Method B — Gmail filters: the verification dead end

 - 5. Method C — Google Workspace routing rules